R2D2-2019/internal_communication/README.md

 You should create a Pull Request containing the frame definition you want to add.
 It has to follow the structure you can see under the previous heading.
 In short, your PR should contain:
- - The enumeration value for your packet
+ - The enumeration value for your frame
  - The struct containing its definition
  - The macro connection the enumeration value to the struct

  The leads will need to approve and merge the PR.
- Once merged, the build system will be updated and everyone can pull in the new packet type.
+ Once merged, the build system will be updated and everyone can pull in the new frame type.

 ## CAN